Leading Injection Molded Plastic Companies

 Variations and Similar Processes

-Reaction injection molding is a second injection molding variation.
-It requires an additional step during which a reaction injection molding machine adds a curing agent to the mold cavity.
-The curing agent ensures that the product material maintains its shape and strength upon removal from the mold cavity.
+Reaction injection molding is a specialized variation of the standard injection molding process.
+It includes an extra step where the reaction injection molding machine introduces a curing agent into the mold cavity.
+This curing agent is crucial as it solidifies the material, ensuring that the finished product retains its shape and strength once it is removed from the mold.

 Benefits